Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Benchpress in practice

-From the \texttt{benchmarks} module we show ROC curves where TPR is plotted against FPRp.
-Apart from the scatter plots of the individual results (enabled by the \texttt{scatter} field), the median FPRp is plotted against the median TPR in ROC type sub figures based on the graph, parameters and data modules used.
-Each colored curve corresponds to a specific object (\texttt{id}) of an algorithm and the ROC shape comes from different values of a parameter specific to each algorithms, typically the parameter for a score or a test procedure.
+We use the \texttt{benchmarks} module to show scatter plots of the individual results in terms of ROC type curves, where median $FP/P$ is plotted against the median $TP/P$ and estimated 5\%-95\% percentiles in ROC type figures (see Appendix \ref{appendix:metrics} for definitions).
 Since not all methods support the same test procedures or scores, we have chosen the default settings for some of the algorithms.
 The parameter values are selected so as to indicate how the performance changes.
-However, some curves are shorter than would be desired due to range limits for the parameter in the programs that were used.
-Error bars showing the 5\% and 95\% quantiles of the TPR are shown and enabled by the \texttt{errorbar} field.
+However, some curves are shorter than would be desired due to range limits for the parameters in the programs used.